6gearss/msreg-members/README.md

 python3 sync_members_from_csv.py
 ```

-- **Notes**:
+**Notes:**
 - All scripts use environment-based configuration for security.
 - The `uniqueId` referred to in the logs and CSVs corresponds to the integer ID provided by MotorsportReg, while the API interactions use the UUID `id` (GUID).
 - Logs are automatically rotated by timestamp in the `logs/` directory.

 ## About

 This project was built with the assistance of **Antigravity**, an agentic AI coding assistant by Google Deepmind.